CUG-BEODL/STN/README.md

 Semantic-TemporalNet is a deep learning framework designed to detect refined temporal changes in urban blocks using multi-temporal remote sensing imagry.

-This project is partially inspired by the architecture in [pytorch-playground.](https://github.com/aaron-xichen/pytorch-playground/)
+This project code is partially inspired by the architecture in [pytorch-playground.](https://github.com/aaron-xichen/pytorch-playground/)